wunderio/drupal-ping/README.md

 ## Changelog

+### v2.6

+- Instead of using `mtime` for file checks, store the timestamp into filename.
+It is a workaround for the NFS `mtime` issue.

 ### v2.5

 - Workarounds for NFS weirdnesses.
 Sometimes files appear on filesystem later then they are created.
 In addition sometime they have a random mtime.